Better Programming

 --

 Nice to meet you!
-I'm a technology-loving student writing whatever comes to mind.
+I'm a first-year student at the University of Minnesota writing about anything and everything that comes to mind.